What are your chances of making a successful travel insurance claim?

 Why are more travel insurance claims rejected?

-One of the reasons travel insurance claims may be disproportionately turned down is that people just aren’t reading the fine print, and travel insurance policies can be cheap enough that it doesn’t seem worth it.
+One of the reasons travel insurance claims may be disproportionately turned down is that people haven't understood what's covered (and what's not!) and travel insurance policies can be cheap enough that it doesn’t seem worth it.
 Very few people would dream of signing up for a life insurance policy without going through it in detail, but a lot more people are happy to do this with travel insurance.

 |The claim was due to a close relative who did not meet age criteria||Pre-existing medical conditions|